Grade Level: 11 (9-12)

 - Once students have finished examining the example posters, have them return to their own projects/data.
 Direct them to complete the interpretation worksheet or discussion (whichever you have chosen).
 Have groups turn in their worksheets or their discussion notes.

 - (optional) The Poster Presentation Project Evaluation Rubric was designed to evaluate students’ final products—their posters.
 If you want to use this for grading the poster presentations, hand it out to students so final project expectations are clear.

 - Next, groups work at computers to create their posters.
 Hand out the Guide to Making Scientific Research Posters.
 Direct them to begin their posters in class and complete them as homework.
+Students can use the Generic Poster template.
 Assign a due date.

 - Once posters are printed, have groups present their posters in class or at an afterschool symposium to a wider audience.

 Example Poster Examination: Working in their project groups, have students work through the Example Poster Worksheet as an introduction to preparing and presenting research.
 Doing this leads them to think critically about the elements an example poster from a past year of the project included or may be missing and how the poster may be improved.

 Activity Embedded Assessment